shizunge/endlessh-go/README.md

   -logbuflevel int
         Buffer log messages logged at this level or lower (-1 means don't buffer; 0 means buffer INFO only; ...).
 Has limited applicability on non-prod platforms.
   -logtostderr
-        log to standard error instead of files -max_clients int
+        Log to standard error instead of files -max_clients int
         Maximum number of clients (default 4096) -max_mind_db string